mybest

 Jigsaws Are Good at Cutting Curves or Other Tricky Shapes

 Jigsaws are notable for their ability to cut along curves or other complicated patterns, and are particularly useful on wood.
 By using a long blade, you can even cut through thick lumber if time isn't an issue.
-The tradeoff is that the blade can easily wobble or distort the cutting surface, so they aren't necessarily the best for cutting in perfectly straight lines.
+The tradeoff of a jigsaw is that the blade can easily wobble or distort the cutting surface, so they aren't recommended for cutting in perfectly straight lines.

 Reciprocating saws are preferable to jigsaws when you want to make rough cuts.
-They're good for jobs where you aren't concerned about getting a clean finish, like pruning, cutting trees or demolition work.
+They are good for jobs where you aren't concerned about getting a clean finish, like pruning, cutting trees or demolition work.

-Circular saws make for smooth cuts and can cut through wood faster than a jigsaw, but the downfall is that they can only cut in a straight line.
-They're great cutting tools for when you need to cut through a large amount of material or want to cut in a precise, straight line.
+Circular saws make for smooth cuts with a faster cutting time than a jigsaw, but the downfall is that they can only cut in a straight line.
+They are great cutting tools for when you need to cut through a large amount of material or want to cut in a precise, straight line.

-Angle grinders are best for cutting through metal.
-You definitely shouldn't use one for cutting wood.
+Angle grinders are best for cutting through metaland polishing woodThey are not recommended for cutting wood.
 The blade oscillates extremely quickly, which can be dangerous if it results in kickback.
-If you're only working on wood, you should use an angle grinder like you would a sander to polish the surface.
+If you are only working on a wooden surface, you should use an angle grinder like you would a sander to polish the surface.

-Use a Jigsaw to Make Furniture, Frames or Other Decorative Objects
+Jigsaw Can Be Used to Make Furniture, Frames or Other Decorative Objects

-Use a Jigsaw to Make Furniture, Frames or Other Decorative Objects
+Jigsaw Can Be Used to Make Furniture, Frames or Other Decorative Objects

-Thanks to their ability to make detailed, complex shapes, jigsaws are great for making curved or circular furniture parts.
-For example, if you're redoing the flooring in your home, they're perfect for cutting small pieces to fill in gaps.
+Thanks to a jigsaw’s ability to make detailed, complex shapes, jigsaws are great for making curved or circular furniture parts.
+For example, when redoing the flooring in your home, a jigsaw is perfect for cutting small pieces to fill in gaps.

 They can also be used for cutting large holes in boards.
-You'll need to create a starter hole in the board with something like an electric drill first in order to fit the jigsaw blade in, but once you do, it's easy to cut in curves and create circular holes.
+You'll need to create a starter hole in the board with a tool like an electric drill first in order to fit the jigsaw blade in.
+Once you do, it's easy to cut in curves and create circular holes.

 A jigsaw can also be used to make decorative patterns.
 If you're into making complex patterns or outlines on wood, you'll definitely want to have one.